EAGrahamJr/pi-kube/README.md

 ![PiCluster](PiCluster-11222017.jpg)

+:fire: **FINAL UPDATE** :fire:<br/>
+_September 2020_<br/>
+A brown-out somehow caused 3 of the 4 nodes to completely lose their minds, either the disk or hardware itself.
+Since I really didn't feel like rebuilding from scratch (looking at Pi 4's), I am effectively shuttering this project.

+For anyone that was following along, thanks!
+It was an interesting project. :grin:

 ## Background
 Quickly, this started with actually running the "full" Kubernetes application(s) on Raspberry Pi - I've been dabbling with Home Automation for a long time and had a collection of Java "services"